Mirantis/virtlet/docs/volumes.md

 module which is used to write Secret/ConfigMap content to appropriate locations.

-Virtlet only handles files in the top level directory for each Secret/ConfigMap `VolumeMounts` entry.
-This limitation is to be lifted soon.

 ### Consuming a ConfigMap using Kubernetes volume

 See [the following example](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#add-configmap-data-to-a-volume)